Sam Torgersen MBACP BA Hons. Dip Counselling

 At the centre of the therapy will always be our relationship and the space for this to flourish.
 A trusting relationship is the essence of successful therapy.

 I am passionate about the benefits that counselling can provide.
 Through my work, I have experienced how counselling can improve individuals mental health and well being.
 As a registered member of the BACP (British Association of Counselling and Psychotherapy), my work is underpinned by their ethical framework which provides a robust framework for my practice.

 I am a fully qualified Integrative Humanistic Counsellor who is registered with the BACP (British Association Counselling and Psychotherapy).
 I hold a BA Hons and a Diploma in Counselling.
 I provide effective therapy for adults and young people.

-Alongside my private practice I also work within CAMHS (Child and Adolescent Mental Health Service) offering therapeutic support to children, young people, parents and professionals.
-I have more than 20 years experience working within the NHS and in schools supporting mental health and well-being.
+Alongside my private practice I also work therapeutically with children, young people, parents and professionals within the NHS.
+I have more than 20 years experience working in the NHS and within schools supporting mental health and well-being.

 Areas of counselling I deal with

 - Bulimia nervosa